Writing Your First Limnoria Plugin¶

 All functions used as commands must have an all lowercase name.

-A command function taking in no arguments from IRC will still require 4 arguments; they are as follows:
+A command function taking in no arguments from IRC requires 4 arguments at base; they are as follows:

 self